spatialcarpentry/spatialcarpentry.github.io/index.md

 First boot camp will be held on Wednesday, May 20, 2015 from 9:00AM to 5:00PM, located at the Integrated Learning Center (ILC) RM #119 at the University of Arizona.

-Registration is open. <a href="https://www.eventbrite.com/e/spatial-data-workshop-tickets-16503338931" target="_blank">Go here to register.</a>

 ----

 This documentation is created to provide fundamental data on what spatial data is, where to find it, how to manipulate it, along with some exercises.
 To begin, navigate through **Lessons**.